Yan Gomes Player Props: Cubs vs. Rays

 Yan Gomes At The Plate

-- Gomes has a double, six home runs and four walks while batting .280.
+- Gomes is hitting .280 with a double, six home runs and four walks.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.